 But don’t let its funky shape intimidate you.
 That wiggly-looking veggie has a delightful, mild garlic flavor.
-The only recommendation I have is to choose young, tender stems as they get a little tough and fibrous when mature.
+The only recommendation I have is to choose young, tender stems, as they get a little tough and fibrous when mature.

 There are many ways to cook garlic scapes.
-I love to braise them with other members of the Allium family and toss them with linguini — but they’re also delicious puréed in pesto, stir-fried, grilled with other veggies or on their own, or, as in today’s recipe, simply sautéed.
+I love to braise them with other members of the Allium family and toss them with linguini — but they’re also delicious puréed in pesto, stir-fried, grilled (with other veggies or on their own) or, as in today’s recipe, simply sautéed.

 A couple of weeks ago, local hothouse cherry tomatoes made their first appearance at our farmers’ market.
-Flash-sautéed with garlic scapes and chives, they make the most delicious and versatile side dish – not to mention being a cinch to prepare.
+Flash-sautéed with garlic scapes and chives, they make the most delicious and versatile side dish – not to mention they’re a cinch to prepare.

-Flash-sautéed cherry tomatoes with garlic scapes and chives
+Flash-sautéed cherry tomatoes with garlic scapes

 serves 4 to 6

 active time: 15 min

 - 3 tablespoons extra virgin olive oil

 - 8 young garlic scapes – cut on the diagonal in 1/8″ slices (1 cup) (see Cook’s note)